Skip to main content

 • Did I move on from blockers correctly?

-• Did I distinguish exploratory from implementation evidence?
+• Did I distinguish exploratory from Development evidence?

 Why this matters